kangyu-california/PersistentWindows/README.md

 - PersistentWindows periodically checks the github repository for software version upgrades.
 This can be disabled in the options menu.

 ## Known Issues
--  PersistentWindows may malfunction on fractionally scaled display (such as 125%, 150% etc), it is strongly suggested to override the high DPI scaling property of PersistentWindows.exe to "Application" via Properties->Compatibility->Change high DPI settings dialog from explorer, user needs to capture windows to disk immediately after relaunching PW w/ the new DPI setting.
+-  If PersistentWindows is not invoked by auto-start task, it may malfunction on fractionally scaled display (such as 125%, 150% etc), it is strongly suggested to override the high DPI scaling property of PersistentWindows.exe to "Application" via Properties->Compatibility->Change high DPI settings dialog from explorer, user needs to capture windows to disk immediately after relaunching PW w/ the new DPI setting.
 ![image](https://github.com/kangyu-california/PersistentWindows/assets/59128756/d410aa87-4552-42da-b7a4-e9d7ab1947b1)
 - PersistentWindows can get stuck in a "busy" state (with a red icon in the System Tray) during a restore if one of the windows becomes unresponsive.
 You may find out the culprit window in Task Manager using "Analyze wait chain".
 The unresponsive app might need an immediate hot-upgrade, or need to be killed to let PersistentWindows proceed